 - a passenger of a car falling out of the vehicle.

 Every driver involved in the accident must make a report.
-Further, a driver has to make this report within 10 days of the collision.
+Further, you have to make this report within 10 days of the collision.
 Notice of the accident is even required if it took place on private property.2

-2. When must a person report a collision to the police?
+2. When must I report a collision to the police?

-According to Vehicle Code 20008, a driver involved in an accident must report it to the police when:
+According to Vehicle Code 20008, if you are a driver involved in an accident, you must report it to the police department when:

 - the crash resulted in any injuries, or